knotteye00/satyr/docs/REST.md

 Authentication: yes

 Paramters: A string array of the names of vods to be deleted.
+(Do not include the file extension);

 Response: Returns `{error: "error code"}` or `{success: ""}`